earthwave/eolis_demo_notebooks/cryotempo_eolis_website_demo_notebook_point.md

     "# Fill this filepath in with the location of the downloaded point data on your local system\n", "data_filepath = '/data/ox1/working/cryotempo_investigations/eolis_demo/point_data/'\n",
     "files = sorted(glob.glob(data_filepath+'/*.nc'))"
    ]
   },
   {
-   "cell_type": "markdown",
-   "metadata": {},
-   "source": [
-    "Now that the files containing the data have been located, we will load the data that they contain into python, one file at a time.
-The following code calls the extract_data_from_net_cdfs function, which: opens a netcdf file, reads in the data associated with each variable, and stores this data in the column of a dataframe.\n", "After loading in the data from each individual file returned by the point product query, we will combine them into one dataframe.
-Finally, we will roughly mask the dataframe to remove points that are not close to the Vatnajokull glacier.
-To do this precisely, one would need to use a file that specifies the exact geographic location of the glacier.
-For simplicity here, we use a simple rectangle."
-   ]
-  },
-  {